aplteam/Cider/docs/Cider-User-Guide.md

 #### Version 19.0

 Use the user command `]Activate` to activate both Cider and Tatin.
-Start with
+Start with:

 ```
 ]Activate -??